-Pneumocystis jirovecii (previously known as Pneumocystis carinii) is an opportunistic atypical fungal pathogen which does not respond to conventional anti-fungal agents*.
-P.jirovecii is an organism of low virulence that spreads through the air and causes serious and often fatal pneumonia called Pneumocystis jirovecii pneumonia (PJP) in immunocompromised patients, particularly in AIDS patients.
+Pneumocystis jirovecii (previously known as Pneumocystis carinii) is an opportunistic atypical fungal pathogen that does not respond to conventional anti-fungal agents*.
+P. jirovecii is an organism of low virulence that spreads through the air and causes serious and often fatal pneumonia called Pneumocystis jirovecii pneumonia (PJP) in immunocompromised patients, particularly in AIDS patients.

 *The most common form of treatment is trimethoprim/sulfamethoxazole (co-trimoxazole).
 This medicine is given by mouth or through a vein for 3 weeks.

 Pneumocystis jirovecii is common in the environment and does not cause illness in healthy people.
 The fungus can live in their lungs without causing symptoms.
 Asymptomatic infection is also quite common.
 Serologic evidence suggests that most children are exposed to this organism by age 3 to 4.

 Pneumocystis jirovecii pneumonia was a relatively rare infection before the AIDS epidemic.
 Infection with P.jirovecii is an AIDS-defining illness.
-People with the weakened immune system (i.e. people having medical conditions like an organ transplant, blood cancer, autoimmune diseases, stem cell transplant etc) are at high risk of developing Pneumocystis pneumonia.
+People with a weakened immune system (i.e. people having medical conditions like an organ transplant, blood cancer, autoimmune diseases, stem cell transplant, etc) are at high risk of developing Pneumocystis pneumonia.

 Pneumocystis jiroveci was previously classified as a protozoan.
 In tissue, it appears as a cyst that resembles the cyst of protozoa.
 Currently, it is considered a fungus, based on nucleic acid and biochemical analysis.
 In 1988, scientists have changed both the classification and the name of this organism since it first appeared in patients with HIV.